How To Open and Run a Salon

 How can I make running and operating my salon easier?

-There are plenty of aspects that make operating your salon easier, like reliable staff and a consistent cash flow, but the right salon management tools and software can make or break your operations.
+Reliable staff and a consistent cash flow can make operating your salon easier; however, the right salon management tools and software can make or break your operations.

-Square for Beauty is built for and used by salons across the globe, helping sync and simplify all sides of your business so you can save time and focus on clients and growth.
-Allow clients to book 24/7, take payments anywhere, automate scheduling, and manage your entire team and multiple salon locations – all from a centralised point of sale.
+Square for Beauty Salons is built for and used by salons across the globe, helping sync and simplify all sides of your business — including bookings, payments, team management, inventory and reporting — so you can save time and focus on clients and growth.
+Square allows clients to book appointments 24/7, accept payments online and in-person, automate scheduling, and manage your entire team and multiple salon locations, all from a centralised point of sale.

 All loans are issued by Square AU Pty.
 Ltd. (ABN 38 167 106 176).
 Valid Australian bank account is required.
 Actual fee depends upon payment card processing history, loan amount and other eligibility factors.
 A minimum payment of 1/18th of the initial loan balance is required every 60 days and full loan repayment is required within 18 months.
 Loan eligibility is not guaranteed.
 Eligibility criteria include consistent and continuous payment card processing through Square.
 All loans are subject to credit approval.
 Terms and conditions apply.